What is puberty?

 When does puberty start?

-Puberty starts when changes in your child’s brain cause sex hormones to start being released in girls’ ovaries and boys’ testes.
+Puberty starts when changes in your child’s brain cause sex hormones to start being released from the gonads, which are the ovaries and testes.

-This usually happens around 10-11 years for girls and around 11-13 years for boys.
+This typically happens around 10-11 years for girls and around 11-12 years for boys.

 There’s no way of knowing exactly when your child will start puberty.
 Early changes in your child’s brain and hormone levels can’t be seen from the outside, so it’s easy to think that puberty hasn’t started.

-Puberty can be completed in about 18 months, or it can take up to five years.
+Puberty can be completed in about 18 months, or it can take up to 5 years.
 This range is also completely normal.

 Girls: key physical changes in puberty